joemoose/dungeoneers.d20/docs/equipment.md

 	See the [How to Play](play.md) section for information about attribute saves and disadvantages and the [Damage](damage.md) section for information about rests.

-## Usage
+## Usage and Durability

 Most items have a specified number of **uses** to track resource consumption or durability.
 After eating rations, for example, mark off one use.

-After all the uses are marked off on an item, it is depleted or destroyed.
+After all the uses are marked off on an item, it is depleted or rendered unusable.

 Unless specified otherwise, all items have three uses.

-- **Weapons, armor, and ammunition**: After a fight, roll d6 for each item that was used during the fight. **On 1**, mark usage.
+- **Weapons, armor, and ammunition**: After a fight, roll **d6** for each item that was used during the fight. **On 1**, mark usage.
 - **Torches and lanterns**: mark usage every 6 turns.
 - **Rations**: Mark usage after a meal.
 - **Other gear**: If you use it in a way that could break or deplete it, the GM may ask you to mark its usage.